 - Utilizing a printed map, visiting each school and confirming the location of each water source.
 The primary purpose for doing this is to assign a unique identification to each source to ensure future information is accurately identified for each water source.

-- Prior to any sample that is taken, it is a requirement that the water has to sit in the pipes between 8 and 18 hours.
+- Prior to any sample that is taken, it is a requirement that the water stagnate in the pipes between 8 and 18 hours.

-- All samples must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of the sample is compromised.
+- All samples are first draw samples and must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of the sample is compromised.

 Effective June 1, 2021, Maryland updated MD HB 270 with the passage of MD HB 636 which lowers the Action Limit(AL) for lead in drinking water from the 20 parts per billion (ppb) stipulated in the 2017 legislation to 5 ppb.
 As a result, AACPS had to review the most recent test results for each location and identify each consumable outlet that tested between 5 ppb and 20 ppb.
 AACPS identified an additional 490 outlets that tested between 5 ppb and 20 ppb.
 Starting July 1, 2021, all those outlets were turned off and work orders were submitted to have each outlet replaced, removed, or reclassified as a non-consumable outlet by applying a “Hand Washing Only” sticker to the outlet.